 Kami [紙] – Paper in Japanese

-Kami can also mean paper in Japanese when written with the character [紙].
-Its other common reading is “shi” and it is present in other objects such as newspaper and paper money.
+Kami can also mean paper in Japanese when written with the ideogram [紙].
+Its other common reading is “shi” and is present in other objects such as newspaper and paper money.

-Kami can also create other interesting words like letter which in Japanese is “tegami” [手紙], literally the junction between hand and paper, since the letter is written by hand on a paper.
+Kami can also create other interesting words such as letter, which in Japanese is “tegami” [手紙], literally the combination of hand and paper, since the letter is written by hand on a paper.

 Kami [髪] – Hair in Japanese

-Another meaning of Kami pronunciation is hair written with ideogram [髪].
-This word is usually used to refer specifically to the hair on the head, which can also be “kaminoke” [髪の毛].
+Another meaning of the pronunciation Kami is hair written with the ideogram [髪].
+This word is generally used to refer specifically to the hair on the head, which can also be “kaminoke” [髪の毛].

-Another common way of saying hair in Japanese is tohatsu [頭髪].
-When we want to talk about a person's hairstyle or hair style we use the word kamigata [髪型].
+Another common way to say hair in Japanese is tohatsu [頭髪].
+When we want to talk about a person’s hairstyle or hair style, we use the word kamigata [髪型].

 We recommend reading: